 Loans are generally between $2,000 and $200,000 but will be considered on a case by case basis.
 CCEDC loans may be used for the purchase of real estate, furniture, fixtures, and equipment, working capital, and inventory.

 COVID-19 Response / Emergency Working Capital Loan Program

 Due to recent events, the CCEDC is offering low-interest, emergency working capital loans for existing businesses affected by COVID-19.
-The loan amount, interest rate, and term will be determined by the Loan Committee at the time of application.
+The maximum loan request is $30,000; interest rate and term will be determined by the Loan Committee at the time of application.
 Please ensure submittals are complete with ALL required documentation - partial applications will NOT be reviewed.